15 Great Grad Programs That Offer Free Tuition

 - Grants and scholarships

-These financial aid options are vital in reducing cost of attendance for graduate students.
+These financial aid options are vital in reducing the cost of attendance for graduate students.
 Master’s degree students can pay up to $11,325 per academic year (i.e., 15 credits).
 Doctoral students pay between $680 and $1,025 per credit for their courses (i.e., without financial aid).

 Graduate Programs with Free Tuition: